winger1ol/SOEN-357-mini-project/README.md

 Storyboard
 ==

-I created a storyboard describing my user’s experience with the app.
-This is a great tool to explore how the product will be used in a larger context, as if it was a part of a bigger narrative.
-It’s an effective and inexpensive way to capture, relate, and explore the app in a real world setting.
-I created a storyboard describing my user’s experience with the app.
-This study helps understand the circumstances and the larger context in which the app will be used.
+I developed a storyboard that illustrates the user experience with the app.
+This approach effectively showcases how the product fits into a broader narrative, providing insight into its real-world application.
+It's a valuable and cost-effective method for capturing, communicating, and exploring the app's context and usability.